Henne believe caring for our clothing has a positive environmental impact on the overall garments footprint.

 - Always refer to care label.

-- Pre-treat your Tencel garments to remove stain spots or specific regions exposed to sweat and antiperspirant (armpits and neckline areas)
+- Pre-treat your tencel garments to remove stain spots or specific regions exposed to swear and antiperspirant (armpits and neckline areas)

 DON'T: